tomshaw/electron-twitter-tools/README.md

 + [Knex.js](http://knexjs.org/) - An SQL query builder designed to be flexible, portable, and fun to use.

 ## Contributing
-This project was developed to learn the basics of Electron and Vue.js and was developed rather hastily.
+The project was originaly developed to learn the basics of [Electron](https://electronjs.org), [Vue](https://vuejs.org), [Vuex](https://vuex.vuejs.org/en) and [Vuetify](https://vuetifyjs.com/en) and was developed rather hastily.
 Many of the components are incomplete or could use vast improvements.
-Any pull requests, suggestions or ideas to enhance the project are highly welcomed.
-Please read the contributing guide thoroughly before issuing pull requests.
+Any pull requests, suggestions or ideas are highly welcomed.

 ## AFINN